Logo BET BETTER PRO TERMINAL

 What are NBA odds?

 NBA odds are bookmaker prices for outcomes like moneyline (winner), spread (margin) and totals (over under), plus player props.
-Odds imply a probability.
+Each price implies a probability.
 Comparing implied probability with model probability helps you evaluate whether a price looks favourable relative to the model.

 What is implied probability?

 Implied probability is the probability suggested by the bookmaker odds.
-It is a simple baseline you can compare against a model probability to see whether the market is pricing an outcome higher or lower.
+It is the baseline you can compare against a model probability to see whether the market is pricing an outcome higher or lower than the model estimates.

 What is model probability on Bet Better?